enterstudio/K-locus-caller/README.md

 * `--start_end_margin`: this tool tries to identify whether the start and end of a K-locus are present in an assembly and in the same contig.
 This option allows for a bit of wiggle room in this determination.
 For example, if this value is 10 (the default), a K-locus match that is missing the first 8 base pairs will still count as capturing the start of the locus.
 If set to zero, then the BLAST hit(s) must extend to the very start and end of the K-locus for this tool to consider the match complete.
 * `--min_gene_cov`: the minimum required percent coverage for the gene BLAST search.
 For example if this value is 90 (the default), then a gene BLAST hit which only covers 85% of the gene will be ignored.
 Using a lower value will allow smaller pieces of genes to be included in the results.
 * `--min_gene_id`: the mimimum required percent identity for the gene BLAST search.
 For example if this value is 70 (the default), then a gene BLAST hit which has only 65% amino acid identity will be ignored.
 A lower value will allow for more distant gene hits to be included in the results (possibly resulting in more genes in the 'Other genes found outside K-locus' category).
 A higher value will make the tool only accept very close gene hits (possibly resulting in low-identity K-locus genes not being found and included in 'expected genes not found in K-locus').
-* `--low_gene_id`: the threshold for what counts as a low identity match in the gene BLAST search.
+* `--low_gene_id`: the percent identity threshold for what counts as a low identity match in the gene BLAST search.
 This only affects whether or not the `*` character is included in the 'K-locus match problems'.
+Default is 95.
 * `--min_assembly_piece`: the smallest piece of the assembly (measured in bases) that will be included in the output FASTA files.
 For example, if this value is 100 (the default), then a 50 bp match between the assembly and the best matching K-locus reference will be ignored.
 * `--gap_fill_size`: the size of assembly gaps to be filled in when producing the output FASTA files.
 For example, if this value is 100 (the default) and an assembly has two separate K-locus BLAST hits which are only 50 bp apart in a contig, they will be merged together into one sequence for the output FASTA.
 But if the two BLAST hits were 150 bp apart, they will be included in the output FASTA as two separate sequences.
 A lower value will possibly result in more fragmented output FASTA sequences.
 A higher value will possibly result in more sequences being included in the K-locus output.